martinvonz/jj/docs/contributing.md

 cloned from your fork of `jj` (e.g. `jjfan.github.com/jj`).
 You can also use a pure Git repo if you prefer.

-2. Make sure `jjfan.github.com/jj` includes the `gh-pages` branch of the jj repo and run `git fetch origin gh-pages`.
+2. Make sure `jjfan.github.com/jj` includes the `gh-pages` bookmark of the jj repo and run `git fetch origin gh-pages`.

-3. Go to the GitHub repository settings, enable GitHub Pages, and configure them to use the `gh-pages` branch (this is usually the default).
+3. Go to the GitHub repository settings, enable GitHub Pages, and configure them to use the `gh-pages` bookmark (this is usually the default).

 4. Run the same `sh` script that is used in GitHub CI (details below):